helm/charts/.github/PULL_REQUEST_TEMPLATE.md

 very quickly.
 Please check the results.
 We would like these checks to pass before we even continue reviewing your changes.
 -->
+#### Is this a new chart
+> NOTE: We're experiencing a high volume of PRs to this repo and reviews will be delayed.
+Please host your own chart repository and submit your repository to the Helm Hub instead of this repo to make them discoverable to the community.
+[Here](https://github.com/helm/hub/blob/master/Repositories.md) is how to submit new chart repositories to the Helm Hub.

 #### What this PR does / why we need it: